-Response: Over the course of the past three years, the State has undertaken a massive reform initiative to better align reimbursement with care.
-When fully implemented in 2010-11, the initiative will invest over \$600 million in the State's ambulatory care system (outpatient, ambulatory surgery, emergency department, clinic and physicians) to incentivize care in the most appropriate setting.
-The State has also increased its physician reimbursement schedule to resemble Medicare payments for similar services, thus ensuring continued access for Medicaid beneficiaries.
-Further, the State is implementing initiatives that will award \$600 million annually, over five years, to providers who promote efficiency and quality care through the Federal-State Health Reform Partnership(F-SHRP)/ NYS Healthcare Efficiency and Affordability Law (HEAL).
+Response: Over the course of the past four years, the State has undertaken a massive reform initiative to better align reimbursement with care.
+These initiatives include investments in primary and outpatient care, the Federal-State Health Reform Partnership (F-SHRP)/ NYS Healthcare Efficiency and Affordability Law (HEAL), Diabetes Education, Health Home and care management programs.
 While some of these initiatives are outside the scope of the State Plan, they represent some of the measures the State is taking to ensure quality care for the State's most vulnerable population.